6270 words, 37730 characters

 Truck stops are such great businesses that the Pilot Flying J is the 5th largest private company in the US with $42 billion in revenue annually.
 Love’s is the 10th largest private company with $26 billion.

 Part of what makes these truck stop companies so dominant is their scale.
 At a certain size, the economics of a gas business closely resemble those of software.
 Lots of infrastructure costs like operations, land, and buildings are fixed costs, while fuel and snacks as high-margin products.
+Their margins are almost as high as software companies.
+The main difference is the extensibility - software companies can service millions with linear marginal costs whereas a truck stop with a million trucks is going to have exponentially more fixed and variable costs.

 An average class 8 truck costs anywhere from $150k to $250k new.
 A 53’ trailer costs $50k to $100k.
 All told, a standard dry van truck costs the carrier around $250k.
 Most carriers don’t have a cool quarter million just lying around.